-- That the report entitled 2018 Preliminary Fourth Quarter Report Operating, Investment and Capital Budget Summary be received; and, - 2.
-That the reserve transfers totaling \$404,000 be approved; and, - 3.
-That the surplus for the library be transferred to a reserve for library capital needs: and, - 4.
-That staff be directed to create a policy for the creation of the library capital needs reserve; and, - 5.
+- That the report entitled 2018 Preliminary Fourth Quarter Report - Operating, Investment and Capital Budget Summary be received; and, - 2.
+That the reserve transfers totaling \$404,000 be approved; and. - 3.
 That Staff be authorized and directed to do all things necessary to give effect to this resolution.